Bossman02/AutoSaveModified/README.md

 ## Overview
-AutoSaveModified is a Netbeans IDE plugin that automatically saves files within seconds of modification.
+AutoSaveModified is a Netbeans IDE plugin that automatically saves files every second.

 This is a basic feature in JetBrains IDEs.